Triangular Schlesinger systems and superelliptic curves: Application to Garnier systems

-Concerning the problem of classification of algebraic solutions to Garnier systems itself, it is obviously more recent than the analogous one for Painlev\'e VI equations and is still open.
-Due to Ga\"el Cousin \cite{Co}, algebraic solutions correspond to finite braid group orbits on the character variety of the $(M+3)$-punctured Riemann sphere $(${\rm i.~e.}, on the moduli space of its rank two linear monodromy representations$)$.
-With respect to this correspondence, in the case of a {\rm non-degenerate} linear monodromy $($that is, neither finite, nor dihedral, nor triangular$)$, algebraic solutions were partially classified in \cite{Di} for an arbitrary $M$ and in \cite{CM} for $M=2$.
-For a {\rm non-abelian triangular} linear monodromy, the classification of Schlesinger isomonodromic $(2\times2)$-families leading to algebraic solutions of Garnier systems, was done in \cite{CoMo}.
-Note that the monodromy of the triangular Schlesinger isomonodromic families corresponding to algebraic solutions from Theorems \ref{thm_5}, \ref{thm_garnier} is {\rm abelian}, similarly to the linear monodromy of the rational solutions to the Painlev\'e VI equations from Theorems \ref{thmrat1}, \ref{thm_rat2}, \ref{thm_3} and \ref{thm_rat3}.
-For a {\rm dihedral} linear monodromy, there are families of algebraic solutions obtained in \cite{Gir}, for $M=2$ and in \cite{Kom} for an arbitrary even $M$.
-Earlier, algebraic solutions of some particular Garnier systems were also proposed in \cite{Ts}, by applying birational canonical transformations to a fixed algebraic solution, without appealing to Schlesinger isomonodromic deformations though. \end{remark}
+In conclusion of this section let us note that the problem of classification of algebraic solutions to Garnier systems itself is obviously more recent than the analogous one for Painlev\'e VI equations and is still open.
+Due to G.\,Cousin \cite{Co}, algebraic solutions correspond to finite braid group orbits on the character variety of the $(M+3)$-punctured Riemann sphere ({\it i.~e.}, on the moduli space of its rank two linear monodromy representations).
+With respect to this correspondence, in the case of a {\it non-degenerate} linear monodromy (that is, neither finite, nor dihedral, nor triangular), algebraic solutions were partially classified in \cite{Di} for an arbitrary $M$ and in \cite{CM} for $M=2$.
+For a {\it non-abelian triangular} linear monodromy, the classification of Schlesinger isomonodromic $(2\times2)$-families leading to algebraic solutions of Garnier systems, was done in \cite{CoMo}.
+Note that the monodromy of the triangular Schlesinger isomonodromic families corresponding to algebraic solutions from Theorems \ref{thm_5}, \ref{thm_garnier} is {\it abelian}, similarly to the linear monodromy of the rational solutions to the Painlev\'e VI equations from Theorems \ref{thmrat1}, \ref{thm_rat2}.
+For a {\it dihedral} linear monodromy, there are families of algebraic solutions obtained in \cite{Gir}, for $M=2$ and in \cite{Kom} for an arbitrary even $M$.
+Earlier, algebraic solutions of some particular Garnier systems were also proposed in \cite{Ts}, by applying birational canonical transformations to a fixed algebraic solution, without appealing to Schlesinger isomonodromic deformations though.

 {\bf Acknowledgements.} We thank Vladimir Leksin who had drawn attention of the second author to the paper \cite{DS2}, which has led to the present work, as well as Irina Goryuchkina for helping us to verify by Maple the solutions of Example \ref{ex_garnier1} (they indeed satisfy the corresponding Garnier systems!).